Augustine of Hippo: Death and sainthood

 Shortly before Augustine's death, the Vandals, a Germanic tribe that had converted to Arianism, invaded Roman Africa.
 The Vandals besieged Hippo in the spring of 430 when Augustine entered his final illness.
 According to Possidius, one of the few miracles attributed to Augustine, the healing of an ill man, took place during the siege.
-Augustine has been cited to have excommunicated himself upon the approach of his death in an act of public penance and solidarity with sinners.
-Spending his final days in prayer and repentance, he requested the penitential Psalms of David be hung on his walls so he could read them and upon which led him to "[weep] freely and constantly" according to Possidius' biography.
+Spending his final days in prayer and repentance, he requested the penitential Psalms of David be hung on his walls so he could read them, which led him to "[weep] freely and constantly" according to Possidius's biography.
 He directed the library of the church in Hippo and all the books therein should be carefully preserved.
 He died on 28 August 430.
 Shortly after his death, the Vandals lifted the siege of Hippo, but they returned soon after and burned the city.
 They destroyed all but Augustine's cathedral and library, which they left untouched.

-Augustine was canonized by popular acclaim, and later recognized as a Doctor of the Church in 1298 by Pope Boniface VIII.
+Augustine was canonized by popular acclaim, and recognized as a Doctor of the Church in 1298 by Pope Boniface VIII.
 His feast day is 28 August.
 He is considered the patron saint of brewers, printers, theologians, and a number of cities and dioceses.
 He is invoked against sore eyes.

 Augustine is remembered in the Church of England's calendar of saints with a lesser festival on 28 August.